Matteo Ruggeri: Atlético Madrid

 On 1 July 2025, Ruggeri joined La Liga side Atlético Madrid, signing a five-year contract.

+Aston Villa

+On 19 August 2026, Ruggeri signed for Premier League club Aston Villa for an undisclosed transfer fee, reported to be around £17 million.

 International career

-In March 2025 he was called up to the senior Italy squad for the 2024–25 UEFA Nations League quarter-final matches against Germany on 20 and 23 March 2025.
+In March 2025, following regular appearances at multiple youth team levels, he was called up to the senior Italy squad for the 2024–25 UEFA Nations League quarter-final matches against Germany on 20 and 23 March 2025.

+Ruggeri was called up with the Italy national team by head coach Roberto Mancini in replacement of the injured Federico Dimarco, for the 2026–27 UEFA Nations League matches against Belgium, Turkey and France between 25 September and 5 October 2026.